 Half of the reported 59 crashes on this segment are associated with turning vehicles and 38 crashes occurred at the Rossanley Drive or Main Street intersections.
 However, six run off the road crashes occurred at the curves between Main Street and the Jacksonville City Limits, most in the westbound direction.
 This portion of the roadway includes trees near the road on the south side and a steep ditch on the north side.
+The following alternatives were developed to address this deficiency:

 - Provide drivers with more warning and feedback on approach to the curves.
-Treatments include: - Guardrail on rural two-lane road: 0.53 for injury and fatal run off the road crashes - Shoulder rumble strips on rural two-lane road: 0.87 for run off the road crashes - Chevrons and other curve warning signage: 0.96 for all crashes; 0.84 for injury crashes
+Treatments include: - Guardrail on rural two-lane road.
+The CMF for this alternative is 0.53 for injury and fatal run off the road crashes. - Shoulder rumble strips on rural two-lane road.
+The CMF for this alternative is 0.87 for run off the road crashes.
+This alternative would require a design exception due to ODOT's currently policy about rumble strips within 600-feet of a residence. - Chevrons and other curve warning signage.
+The CMF for this alternative is 0.96 for all crashes and 0.84 for injury crashes.